estuary-ai/mangrove/README.md

 # Acknowledgements:
-This project has been build starting from our base code of developing Traveller (Also known as Eva) - SENVA's Digital Assistant.
-Particularly is built starting from the foundation of a server implementation hosting the **Senva Project** Digital Assistant (**Traveller**, previously called **Eva**) backend, which is typically deployed in a local network connection to communicate in real-time with Hololens 2, serving as prototype for mixed reality solution for Astronauts **SUITs**.
-It corresponds to the ongoing effort of **Team AEGIS** project at the **NASA-SUITs** Challenge in the following years:
+Mangrove was built from our base code of developing **Traveller**, the digital assistant of **SENVA**, a prototype Augmented Reality (AR) Heads-Up Display (HUD) solution for astronauts as part of the **NASA SUITs** Challenge.
+It corresponds to the effort of **Team AEGIS** project at the **NASA-SUITs** Challenge in the following years:

 - **2023**: **University of Southern California (USC)** with **University of Berkley (UCBerkley)**

 - **2022**: **University of Southern California (USC)** with **University of Arizona (UA)**.

-The project utilizes various great work including but not limited to the following:
+The Estuary team would like to acknowledge the developers, authors, and creatives whose work contributed to the success of this project:

 - SocketIO Protocol: https://socket.io/docs/v4/socket-io-protocol/
 - FlaskSocketIO Library: https://github.com/miguelgrinberg/Flask-SocketIO
 - Python SocketIO Library: https://github.com/miguelgrinberg/python-socketio